ricardogodi/flutter-movie-genre-app/README.md

 - The app features a clean, intuitive interface with smooth transitions between screens.
 - All screens contain a toolbar for easy navigation and a consistent look-and-feel across the app.

-*Note: The full Android Studio project is not included due to size constraints.
-You must use the provided files and import the code into your own Flutter project to run the app.*